varena/mule/README.md

 * Some light local configuration:

         tools/setup.sh
+        sudo chmod 755 uploads (or whatever you set your upload dir to)

 * Create the database (adapt to suit your needs; remove -p if root lacks password):